ericksonaspa/Deploy-a-VPC-with-2-vulnerable-EC2-instances-using-CloudFormation-and-scan-it-with-Amazon-Inspector/README.md

 - Create your VPC (Internet Gateway, Public Subnets, Route tables, and Security Groups) using **Project-VPC.yaml** template
 - Create your EC2 Instances using **Project-EC2.yaml** template
+- Set up your assessment target and template then run the scan to identify potential security issues

 ## DOWNLOAD THE TEMPLATES FROM THIS REPOSITORY